FenTechSolutions/CausalDiscoveryToolbox/docs/index.rst

 ..
 Causal Discovery Toolbox documentation master file, created by sphinx-quickstart on Sun Apr 22 18:41:44 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. cdt.causality <source/cdt.causality>
+   cdt.independence <source/cdt.independence>
+   cdt.generators <source/cdt.generators>
+   utils

 Causal Discovery Toolbox: Index
 ====================================================